I'm sick of all these half-filled notebooks

 By and large, the ideas that stick with me on their own are the ideas that will keep me motivated to push forward throughout the exhausting process of creating.

 In my experience, jotting down ideas and creating endless outlines feels like moving forward, but I'm beginning to realize that it's just an illusion.
 Notebooks are intended for quick thoughts that no one else will ever read.
-When those ideas hit a speed bump, it becomes easier to drop them and move onto the next exciting thought.
+When those ideas hit a snag, it becomes easy to drop them and move onto the next exciting thought.

 This is not forward progress, it’s side to side movement and it equates to a lot of wasted time.
-Often times when I go back to my notebooks for inspiration, I’ll find myself looking instead on a mountain of unfinished ideas, making it even harder to start a meaningful project.
+When I’ve gone back to my notebooks for inspiration, I’ve often found myself looking instead on a mountain of unfinished ideas, which leads to discouragement and makes it even harder to start a meaningful project.

-So Stephen King was right all along.
+So Stephen was right all along.
 Who knew?

-Here's the takeaway: I can't be overly precious with my thoughts.
+Here's the takeaway: I can’t be overly precious with my ideas.